Organizing Coupons Hall of Fame: Readers Share How They Do It

 During week #7 of the 52 Weeks to an Organized Home Challenge I asked everyone to tackle coupon organization, and many of the readers wrote in to share with me how they do it in their homes.

-However, as different as all these ideas are (scroll down to see them all), they are all ones that really work for people, not just in books or blogs, but in the real world!
+However, as different as all these ideas are they are all ones that really work for people, not just in books or blogs, but in the real world!
 I like that.

 So choose a method below that works for you, or tell me your method if you do something even slightly differently.

-Make sure to share some pictures of your organizing system with me in the Creative Storage Solutions and Home Organization Hall of Fame, and I'd be happy to feature your system too!
+Make sure to share some pictures of your organizing system with me in the Home Organization Hall of Fame, and I'll feature the best ones here on the site.

 How And Why I Use A Coupon Binder For Organizing Coupons